micmejia/bible-dump/NKJV/2 Samuel/2 Sam 9.md

 ###### 1
-Now David said, "Is there still anyone who is left of the house of Saul, that I may show him [^a]kindness for Jonathan's sake?"
+Now David said, "Is there still anyone who is left of the house of Saul, that I may show him kindness for Jonathan's sake?"

 ###### 2
 And _there was_ a servant of the house of Saul whose name _was_ Ziba.
 So when they had called him to David, the king said to him, "_Are_ you Ziba?"
 He said, "At your service!"